Cluster A - A04

 Through these comparisons, particularly between observed and simulated radar data, the project seeks to improve our understanding of model limitations in capturing human-driven changes in precipitation patterns.

-Trends in observed and modelled precipitation: Originally, the IMERG precipitation product (Huffman et al., 2023) was considered the best reference dataset freely available covering the European domain.
+Observed and modeled hydrological trends: Originally, the IMERG precipitation product (Huffman et al., 2023) was considered the best reference dataset freely available covering the European domain.
 However, considerable biases were found between IMERG and other precipitation products derived from rain gauges, satellite observations, ground radars, and reanalysis.
 This led to an unplanned effort to explore the suitability of IMERG as a reference dataset, with special emphasis on the focus regions Germany and Türkiye.
 This effort is not only important for the trend analysis but for proper validation of the simulations.
 Over Germany, a country with a large observational network, all rain-gauge based datasets (HYRAS, E-OBS, GPCC, CPC) perform similarly, with radar-based German products (RADOLAN RW, RADKLIM) coming closely behind, for yearly to daily precipitation accumulations.
 GSMAP is the best-performing satellite product, while IMERG V07B does not perform better than the ERA5 reanalysis.
 Over Türkiye, a country with a less dense observational network, the observational uncertainty is larger and IMERG V07B performs similarly to CPC and GSMaP.
 The full European domain is only covered by a small sample of datasets, also depending on the temporal resolution.
 Overall IMERG V07B performs slightly worse than E-OBS in yearly and monthly accumulations (reference: GPCC), but similarly to ERA5, EURADCLIM or CPC and better than other satellite products.
 All in all, there are better-performing datasets that can be used for evaluation over Germany, while IMERG remains among the best satellite-based estimates for other regions where other products are not available.
 See Hammoudeh et al. (2025) for details on the results for Germany at daily scale.
-Publication of results including the full European domain and other scales is in preparation.

-Radar process signatures: Contoured frequency-temperature diagrams of the radar moments (horizontal reflectivity DBZH, differential reflectivity ZDR, specific differential phase KDP and cross-correlation coefficient RHOHV) show similar average vertical profiles among the German radar sites, and some differences are found when comparing to the Turkish sites, which show more variability.
-For instance, the gradient of DBZH above the ML, which indicates the intensity of riming and aggregation processes, is larger in Germany than in Türkiye.
+Radar process signatures of stratiform events: C-band radar observations from three radar sites in Germany and five radar sites in Türkiye (chosen due to strong hydrological trends and deficiencies of the models to reproduce them) for the period 2015-2020 were acquired during the second half of 2022 and concluded in early 2023.
+Nobody analysed the polarimetric radar data from Türkiye before and thus required special attention and quality assurance.
+State-of-the-art methods for melting layer (ML) detection, stratiform classification, riming detection and microphysical retrievals were adapted and applied to the data (e.g., Trömel et al., 2023; Blanke et al., 2025) to produce contoured frequency-temperature diagrams of the radar variables horizontal reflectivity (ZH), differential reflectivity (ZDR), specific differential phase (KDP) and cross-correlation coefficient (RHOHV).
+While the average vertical profiles are similar among the German radar sites, some differences are found when comparing to the Turkish sites, which show more variability.
+For instance, the gradient of ZH above the melting layer (ML), which indicates the intensity of riming and aggregation processes, is larger in Germany than in Türkiye.
 This gradient also shows strong seasonal variability among all sites.
-The strength of the ML, measured by the maximum value of DBZH and its difference to DBZH below the ML, also shows a seasonal variation although the median values are similar among different sites.
+The strength of the ML, measured by the maximum value of ZH and its difference to ZH below the ML, also shows a seasonal variation although the median values are similar among different sites.
 A riming detection algorithm identifies riming in around 20% of all stratiform events in Germany and is more frequent during summer than in winter.
 In Türkiye, riming is more variable between regions and has a stronger seasonality.
-Despite the regional differences in riming frequency, rimed stratiform events show at all sites (German and Turkish) higher and colder cloud tops, a sagging ML, larger gradients and absolute values of DBZH above the ML, lower values of ZDR directly above the ML (Fig. 3), and greater values of DBZH and ZDR below the ML, compared to non-rimed events.
+Despite the regional differences in riming frequency, rimed stratiform events show at all sites (German and Turkish) higher and colder cloud tops, a sagging ML with respect to the height level, larger gradients and absolute values of ZH above the ML, lower values of ZDR directly above the ML, greater values of ZH and ZDR below the ML, and larger KDP values overall compared to non-rimed events (as seen in Fig. 2 for two example radar sites).

-To exploit these observational insights for model evaluation and improvement, high-resolution convection-permitting simulations are needed.
-Preliminary simulations with TSMP2-ICON at ~3 km resolution in the Euro-CORDEX domain with ERA5 initial and boundary conditions were analyzed for a collection of 10 precipitation events.
-The ML signature tends to be wider and less defined in the simulations compared to the observations.
-ZDR is considerably lower above and in the ML but larger below the ML.
+To exploit these observational insights for model evaluation and improvement, high-resolution convection-permitting simulations are needed (currently available 11 km simulations lack the necessary resolution and rely on parameterized convection, which is incompatible with the forward operator EMVORADO).
+As an alternative plan, we (A04) engaged, in collaboration with Z04 and D02, in the online implementation of EMVORADO in ICON using the TSMP2 framework and prepared our own simulations for a dozen of precipitation events and produced preliminary results.
+For this purpose, the same set up as the D02 high-resolution simulations was used but only with the atmospheric component, i.e., TSMP2-ICON at ~3 km resolution in the Euro-CORDEX domain with ERA5 initial and boundary conditions.
+With collaboration from members of the DWD and PROM, we tweaked our simulations to the state-of-the-art configuration, including the use of a two-moment microphysical scheme.
+Comparing now observed and simulated precipitation events with respect to the observed and forward-simulated/synthetic polarimetric variables (Fig. 3), we see that the melting layer (ML) signature around the 0 °C level tends to be slightly wider and weaker in the simulations compared to the observations.
+Simulated ZDR is considerably lower above and in the ML but larger below the ML.
+The gradient of ZH above the ML seems to be correctly simulated in Prötzel (Germany), however this is not the case for Hatay (Türkiye).
 While observed ZDR and KDP tend to increase towards higher altitudes, polarimetric signatures above the ML are mostly missing in the simulations.
-These discrepancies can be at least partly explained by the deficiencies in the COSMO-ICON modeling framework described above in retrieval space, where too few ice particles produce large aggregates and additional excessive graupel production generates unrealistic ZDR profiles below the ML.
-Limitations of the T-matrix simulations in EMVORADO to produce appropriate polarimetric signals for fluffy low-density particles like snow are responsible for too small simulated ZDR and KDP values above the ML.
+These discrepancies can be at least partly explained by deficiencies in the ICON model, where too few ice particles produce large aggregates and additional excessive graupel production generates unrealistic ZDR profiles below the ML.
+Also, limitations of the T-matrix simulations in EMVORADO to produce appropriate polarimetric signals for fluffy low-density particles like snow are responsible for too small simulated ZDR and KDP values above the ML.

-Regional differences and possible anthropogenic impacts: For this task we have so far focused on the Turkish radar sites because of the more contrasting hydrological trends.
-We find differences in the average profiles of DBZH, ZDR and KDP (not shown) between the radar in Sivas, at the center-north of Türkiye covering an area with a wetting-to-neutral trend, compared to the radars in the center south of Türkiye (Hatay and Gaziantep), covering an area with a drying trend.
-The relation of these differences to possible anthropogenic impacts on the drying and wetting trends and the deficiencies of the model to reproduce these trends remain to be investigated when the scenario simulations become available.
+Observed and simulated anthropogenic impact on precipitation processes: For this task we have so far focused on the Turkish radar sites because of the more contrasting hydrological trends.
+We find differences in the average profiles of ZH, ZDR and KDP (not shown) between the radar in Sivas, at the center-north of Türkiye covering an area with a wetting-to-neutral hydrological trend, compared to the radars in the center south of Türkiye (Hatay and Gaziantep), covering an area with a drying trend.
+The plan is to analyse the potential impact of anthropogenic modifications on the precipitation-generating processes as well as the ability of the model to reproduce wetting and drying trends by comparing different modeled scenarios (e.g., the baseline control simulation versus the simulations with land use change and water use/management).
+For this purpose, the simulations need to be configured in convection-permitting high-resolution, in order to capture the fine details of the microphysical processes.
+This is currently under development.

 References